The-Knowledge-House/DS_22/phase_1/week_11/Project/README_pt1.md

 ## Data and Output

 You will focus on analyzing 5 stock ticker names of your choice in order to demonstrate the functionality of this pipeline.
-For example, if you'd like to analyze Google, Amazon, Coursera, Netflix, and Facebook, you would utilize the following names within your code: `GOOG`, `AMZN`, `COUR`, `NFLX`, and `META`.
+For example, if you'd like to analyze Google, Amazon, Coursera, Netflix, and Facebook, you would utilize the following names within your code: `GOOG`, `AMZN`, `COUR`, `NFLX`, and `AAPL`.

 You will use these names to load daily stock data from into a csv from March 29 2021 - March 25 2022 [Polygon](https://polygon.io/).
 You will then use this subequent csv file to generate a report on each respective stock's standard deviation for both 2021 & 2022.